 -

-Human societies are shaped by the environment, and as populations grow and change, so do their environments.
-The first theme of Humans and the Environment focuses on the relationship between human societies and the environment.
+Theme 1: Humans and the Environment (ENV): Human societies are shaped by the environment, and as populations grow and change, so do their environments.
+This theme focuses on the relationship between human societies and the environment.

 -

-The evolution of ideas, beliefs, and religions reveals how groups in a society perceive themselves, and how the interactions between societies and their beliefs frequently have political, social, and cultural consequences.
-The second theme helps you understand how interactions among human societies shape cultural and political belief systems.
+Theme 2: Cultural Developments and Interactions (CDI): The evolution of ideas, beliefs, and religions reveals how groups in a society perceive themselves and how the interactions between societies and their beliefs frequently have political, social, and cultural consequences.
+This theme helps you understand how interactions among human societies shape cultural and political belief systems.

 -